cnoe-io/idpbuilder/README.md

 gitea.cnoe.localtest.me:8443/giteaadmin/beacon.idpbuilder:latest
 ```

-### Referencing images in manifests on the idpbuilder cluster
+### Referencing Images In Manifests On The Idpbuilder K8s Cluster
 If you are creating a pod or a deployment of some sort, you can reference the images on the cluster using the same image name and tag like in the following example:

 ```